sophiemeakin/fromagerie/README.md

 # fromageRie: Data About French Cheeses

-The fromageRie package contains colour palettes based on the album artwork some of my favourite electronic music records.
-Enjoy!
+The fromageRie package contains data about French cheeses.

 ## Installation